lizruonan/Local-Research-QA-M1mac-langchain/README.md

-# Local Research QA System on M1 Mac using langChain and LLaMA2
+# Local Research QA System on M1 Mac using LangChain and LLaMA2

 ## Description
 A local QA system for scientific research, powered by LLMs running locally on an M1 Mac.